The Holburne Museum (formerly the Holburne Museum of Art) is Bath’s oldest public art gallery.

 Visiting the Holburne Museum

 The Holburne Museum is at the northeastern end of Great Pulteney Street near the Sydney Gardens.
-It is only a couple of minutes’ walk to the Bath Medical Museum and the city centre is around a 10-minute walk from here.
+The city centre is around a 10-minute walk from here.

 At £11, admission to the Holburn Museum is fairly expensive for a museum in a small city, although admission to exhibitions is half price if you have a valid National Art Pass.